-The World Cities Culture Summit will take place in Lisbon on 23-25 October 2019
+The World Cities Culture Summit took place in Lisbon on 23-25 October 2019

-Lisbon has been chosen to host 2019’s summit thanks to its strategic positioning as “an open capital: a central and cosmopolitan city, with an international calling”.
+Lisbon hosted 2019’s summit thanks to its strategic positioning as “an open capital: a central and cosmopolitan city, with an international calling”.
 The city is considered to be an architectural gem (with a reputation especially for tiling and tile-making), and is currently enjoying something of a renaissance among young European entrepreneurs and creatives who are coming to the city to take advantage of its affordability and ancient charms.